 “Yes.
 You are sixteen soon, it should be soon.”

-“My birthday isn’t for another few months.
+“My birthday was a few days ago.
 But, yes.
 I can’t wait.”

 Desòchu tightened his grip on his chest.